ordina-jworks/ordina-jworks.github.io/_posts/2016-09-23-Monitoring-with-Prometheus.md

 Finally,
 Prometheus servers know which targets to scrape from due to service discovery, or static configuration.
+Service discovery is more common and also recommended, as it allows you to dynamically discover targets.

 <p style="text-align: center;">
   <img alt="Prometheus Architecture" src="/img/prometheus/prometheus-architecture.svg">